-Bernadette would see this angelic woman eighteen times between 11 February and 16 July, and each time she related these visitations to others.
-However, some people did not believe her.
+Bernadette Soubirous would see this angelic woman eighteen times between 11 February and 16 July.
+Each time she related these visitations to others.
+Nonetheless, some people did not believe her.
 Even Bernadette’s mother was skeptical and claimed she must be experiencing hallucinations.
 But Bernadette’s sister and friend reported that Bernadette fell on her knees and that her face and countenance were “transfigured by ecstasy.”

-As news of Bernadette’s vision spread, it created a sensation throughout the area and people began to flock to the area, where they too witnessed Bernadette transfixed.
-Moreover, one early vision told Bernadette to drink the water and wash in it, and the next day the muddy stream was suddenly clear, which then convinced even more people Bernadette’s visions where authentic.
-Eventually, the angelic and virginal figure identified herself as “the Immaculate Conception.”
-She also requested a church be built on the site and noted the area was possessed healing powers.
+As news of Bernadette’s vision spread, it created a sensation throughout the area.
+During one early vision Bernadette was told to drink the water and wash in it.
+The next day the muddy stream was suddenly clear, which then convinced even more people Bernadette’s visions where authentic.
+In addition, eventually, the angelic and virginal figure identified herself as “the Immaculate Conception.”
+She also requested a church be built on the site noting that the area was possessed healing powers.

 - Hammond, William Alexander, On Certain Conditions of Nervous Derangement, Somnambulism-Hypnotism-Hysteria-Hysteroid Affections, etc., 1881, p.
 137.